Feedgy/templates/README.md

+---
+runme:
+  id: 01JCGQD1DND3ZQ2QJSXS026NM7
+  version: v3
+---

 # templates

-Directory to group all workflow at the same place.
+Repository to group all workflow at the same place.

 ## release